 They also sell car seat travel accessories and car seat travel belts to simplify the process of converting your rolling luggage and car seat into a car seat dolly.

 Take A Car Seat Gate Check Bag… Just In Case!

-In the event of a full plane — in which case baby would be on my lap for the entire flight — I packed a car seat gate check bag purchased from my local Target store.
+In the event of a full plane — in which case, baby would be on my lap for the entire flight — I also packed a car seat gate check bag.

 The big bright red bag fits most car seats with the simple close of a drawstring (to keep any loose items contained).